RichterBros/Pierres-Bakery/README.md

   * Input: "1 loaf of Bread"
   * Output: "$5"

-**Behavior**: Program will allow user to specify how many Pastrys they'd like.
+**Behavior**: Program will allow user to specify how many Pastries they'd like.
   * Input: "1 loaf of Bread"
   * Output: "$5"